 The super-thin dough is then stuffed with a filling before it is baked.

 So, Strudel can be also a main course meal, such as a vegetable strudel or spinach strudel, or a sweet strudel such as a Topfen (fresh cheese/quark) strudel or an apple strudel.

 There is a wild game season in autumn in Austria and that's when wild game specialties are commonly enjoyed.

-Often while they are served like an Austrian beef goulash/ Hungarian Pörkölt.
+Often while they are served as an Austrian beef goulash/ Hungarian Pörkölt.

-Seasonal mushroom varieties, such as Chanterelle are served along or braised sweetened red cabbage.
+Seasonal mushroom varieties, such as Chanterelle are served along with or braised sweetened red cabbage.

 Käsespätzle - Cheese Spätzle

 Käse means cheese in German.
 In dialect, they sometimes appear as Kasspatzl on menus in Tyrol (West Austria).

 Kas is the dialect word for Käse and Spatzl stands for, you guessed it, Spätzle.

 This dish is a super popular ápre ski meal, served at so-called Alms (mountain huts/grazing area) to visitors from around the world.